xdg_wm_base

 tiled_leftsince 25

-The surface’s left edge is tiled
+the surface’s left edge is tiled

 The window is currently in a tiled layout and the left edge is considered to be adjacent to another part of the tiling grid.